Kodak Retinette 1B

-The Retinette was a pretty typical late 50s/early 60s starter camera: despite it’s point-and-shoot pretensions, it was strewn with a rather confusing array of dials and levers that no doubt confused many of it’s users.
+The Retinette was a pretty typical late 50s/early 60s starter camera, but despite it’s point-and-shoot pretensions, it was strewn with a rather confusing array of dials and levers that no doubt baffled many of it’s users.
 Although by the 1960s camera design was becoming more and more standardised, the Retinette shows that camera designers weren’t yet quite agreed on the best place for the main controls.
 On the Retinette the wind-on lever is unusually positioned on the bottom of the camera.

 This particular example looks like it has hardly been used at all.
 It even came with the originally box and instruction manual.